Skip to content

 If you want to switch to a user on the system called john, you run the commands below:

-To switch to John’s account and load his environment variables (like his home directory path), use the switch.
-This switch has the same effect as logging into the system directly as the user you’re switching to.
+The `su -` command lets you switch to another user's account, such as John's, and load that user's environment variables, including their home directory path.
+This command has the same effect as logging into the system directly as the user you're switching to.

 💻Code